By Dorene J. Stamper

 Pulling the horses to a walk, Erwin said, “At the clip they were going when we last saw them, they most likely have traveled about this far.
 We should be almost up to them by now.”

-“If we show up racing to their rescue and they don’t need to be rescued, they won’t trust our word again.
+“If we show up racing to their rescue, and they don’t need to be, that wouldn't look so good.
+And they won’t trust our word again.
 So let’s keep the horses at a fast walk.
-That way if we see them and all is well, they won’t even know we’re here,” said William.
+That way if we see them, and all is well, they won’t even know we’re here,” said William.

 “Sounds good to me, the last thing we need is to lose our daughters’ trust.”

 While rounding the bend they could hear voices.
 Sitting quietly upon their mounts, they listened for a few moments.